shivanshtanonwork/shivanshtanonwork/README.md

 ---

 ### 🧠 Currently Focused On
-- 🏗 Building scalable MERN projects with **auth, payment, dashboards, and frontend optimizations**
+- 🏗 Building scalable Full-Stack projects with **auth, payment, dashboards, and frontend optimizations**
 - 📊 Practicing and improving **frontend performance, lazy loading, config-driven UI, shimmer effects, and responsive designs**
-- 🐍 Learning **Python** for scripting and automation
+- 🐍 Learning **Python** for backend and automation

 ---